josep-pujol/fsfd-tasking/README.md

     - Pagination, including dropdown menu to select number of items per page
     - Search and Sorting functionality for all fields in the Table
     - Fixed floating button with tooltip, to add tasks
-    - Menu-dots per Task which opens a window to:
+    - Menu-dots per Task which opens a pop-up window to:
         - Edit the Status of a Task
         - Edit any of the fields of a Task
-        - Add or Remove the "Issues" sign

 - Completed Tasks Page
     - Navigation links